You Might also like

 A Secure Element is a secure chip that…embeds intrinsic countermeasures against many known attacks.
 This kind of chip is tamper-resistant and protects your device to a range of different attacks.”

-Honestly, the user experience is a massive upgrade from the Ledger Nano S. With that said, It has a few usability issues that I find to be quite difficult to overcome.
-Although this device is physically larger than its predecessor, it still has a fairly difficult to use early experience.
+Honestly, the user experience is a massive upgrade from the Ledger Nano X. With that said, It has a few usability issues that I find to be quite difficult to overcome.
+Although this device is physically larger than it’s predecessor, it still has a fairly difficult to use early experience.

 For example, the screen is still fairly small and still cannot accommodate a QR code for scanning.
 This may not seem like a big deal, but after using several hardware wallets, it really does make a big difference.
 Using a QR code is not only safer (because it removes the chance of error from manually typing in a wallet address), but it is incredibly faster and makes the entire of transacting offline, a much easier experience.
+Although this device has stepped up the quality considerably from it’s latest iteration, I still feel that utilizing an all new form factor could have been beneficial and a little more innovative than replicating their 1st generation device with a few small tweaks.

 Ledger Nano X: Coin Support